 There is, moreover, nothing quite like it.
 Tulum is a magical, restorative place with lots of hidden gems worth exploring– especially when you know where to go.

-For the quintessential experience, stay at a hotel on Carraterra Tulum-Boca Paila, the welcoming “main drag” along the beach.
-Carraterra Tulum-Boca is Tulum’s sleepy, beach adjacent street where the area’s best restaurants, cafes, shopping, clubs, and curiosities like tattoo parlors and beachside swingsets are located.
+For the quintessential experience, stay at a hotel on Carretera Tulum-Boca Paila, the welcoming “main drag” along the beach.
+Carretera Tulum-Boca is Tulum’s sleepy, beach-adjacent street where the area’s best restaurants, cafes, shopping, clubs, and curiosities like tattoo parlors and beachside swingsets are located.

 It’s a fabulous place to wander, dine, ride bikes, and refresh yourself before, after, or during a visit to the area’s real star: Tulum Beach.
 (Known for its powder-fluffy sand, crystal clear blue waters, and mild surf.)